 Check the forecast before packing for your trip.

 Even though you can look at average temperatures during a particular month, that doesn’t mean the weather will be consistent when you visit.
 There are a few warm days during the winter months.
-Occasionally, it snows in March and then warms up the next day.
+One interesting fact about Nashville is that occasionally it snows in March and then warms up the next day.

 🍽️ Read Next: Best Day Trips from Nashville

 Bring layers that you can adjust.

 There’s usually a 20 to 30 degree difference in temperature from the mornings to the afternoon and from the afternoon to the evening.
 Even in June, you might be chilly some nights if you don’t have a light sweater to throw on.